Dylan Carlson Player Props: Cardinals vs. Cubs

 Cubs Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Cubs pitching staff ranks 21st in MLB.
+- The Cubs pitching staff ranks 21st in MLB with a collective 8.4 strikeouts per nine innings.

-- The Cubs have the 14th-ranked team ERA across all league pitching staffs (4.14).
+- The Cubs have a 4.11 team ERA that ranks 13th across all league pitching staffs.

-- Cubs pitchers combine to allow the third-fewest home runs in baseball (107 total, 1.1 per game).
+- Cubs pitchers combine to give up 111 home runs (1.1 per game), the sixth-fewest in the league.

-- The lefty last pitched on Friday against the St. Louis Cardinals, when he threw 6 1/3 innings, allowing two earned runs while giving up six hits.
+- His last time out was on Sunday against the St. Louis Cardinals, when the right-hander went 5 2/3 innings, surrendering one earned run while allowing seven hits.

+- The 31-year-old has amassed an ERA of 5.75, with 7.9 strikeouts per nine innings, in 17 games this season.
+Opponents are batting .281 against him.

 © 2023 Data Skrive.
 All rights reserved.